 What time do I Start?

-When you enter via Eventor - for the Prologue and the A 3 Days - you will be allocated a start time in advance (different for every day you participate).
+- For all other events you will be allocated a start time in advance* (different for every day you participate).
 All start times will be released just before the carnival and will be available at Practical.
 The start time windows are set out in the Schedule.

 Under the rules, in the interests of fairness, all participants in the same class must start consecutively but in a random order.
 We can not change your start time unless circumstances are exceptional (exceptional includes child care logistics or having a child in M/W10S) but a new start time might impact on your official status.
 Contact us if you need to change your start time and we will consider your request.